When LifeTime deploys the applications in a single stage, it does the following:

 Deploy MyBigWebApp in Two Stages to Avoid Impact on Business

-In this example, we need to deploy the new version of MyBigWebApp to Production, but it requires some time due to its size.
-To avoid impact on business, the deployment window is between 2am and 3am.
-We have to do it in a 2-stage deployment.
+In this example, we need to deploy the new version of MyBigWebApp to Production, which requires some time due to the application size.
+However, to avoid impact on business, our company has set the deployment window to a limited period of time during the night (eg. from 2am to 4am).
+Since the deployment of MyBigWebApp will take longer than the deployment window, we have to do it in a 2-stage deployment.

 Activate the 2-Stage Deployment